polkascan/py-substrate-metadata-docs/docs/moonriver/localassets.md

 ---------
 ### refund
-Return the deposit (if any) of an asset account.
+Return the deposit (if any) of an asset account or a consumer reference (if any) of an account.

 The origin must be Signed.

-- `id`: The identifier of the asset for the account to be created.
+- `id`: The identifier of the asset for which the caller would like the deposit refunded.
 - `allow_burn`: If `true` then assets may be destroyed in order to complete the refund.

 Emits `Refunded` event when successful.